Keibert Ruiz Player Props: Nationals vs. Astros

 Keibert Ruiz At The Plate

-- Ruiz is hitting .235 with eight doubles, seven home runs and 15 walks.
+- Ruiz is batting .235 with eight doubles, seven home runs and 15 walks.

-- He has hit a home run in 11.3% of his games this season, and 3.2% of his chances at the plate.
+- He has hit a long ball in 11.1% of his games this year, and 3.1% of his trips to the plate.

-- Ruiz has driven in a run in 20 games this year (37.7%), including four games with more than one RBI (7.5%).
+- In 20 games this season (37.0%), Ruiz has picked up an RBI, and in four of those games (7.4%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.